zilevus/INR/README.txt

 --------------------------------------------------------------------------------
 Currently we are undergoing a period where we would like the users to perform certain induced errors to help us train the system.
-In order to do this we are instructing them to peform certain errors.
-The application - upon loadup - currently attempts to read a file from the serving computer, parses it, and loads it into session storage as a JSON string where it can later be parsed back into JSON and accessed as an array to be used for errors.
+In order to do this we are instructing them to perform certain errors.
+The application - upon startup - currently attempts to read a file from the serving computer, parses it, and loads it into session storage as a JSON string where it can later be parsed back into JSON and accessed as an array to be used for errors.